Introduction to FREEHCP - 23rd September 2017 :-

 Using FREEHCP to produce a CAD drawing :-

 Here, you can just use FREEHCP as a really simple CAD program to actually draw out the pipes / heads in the remotest design area of your project without having or getting involved with proprietary Computer Aided Design software, even though LIBRACAD is completely free.
+This is the way most people would wish to use my new program as it prompts / checks / logs all the changes to the layout and, at the end, creates a DXF file for reading into your selected CAD program if required.
 To assist, I have provided 4 demonstration examples, which you can "play" with, sorry, carry out a thorough technical evaluation, without typing in anything!

 Every time you make a change to the pipes, a .DXF file is automatically produced (as well as .BAK, .LOG and .TXT formats).
 All can be viewed or changed with NOTEPAD or similar - not binary or hidden formats used by other suppliers to lock you into continuing with their expensive software.